 Fondly known as the Godfather of the Disability movement in Berkeley, California, Hale Zurich is a living legend.
 Diagnosed with Cerebral Palsy as a child, Zurich went on to study Russian and Math at UC Berkeley in the 1970s.
 He also helped found Berkeley’s groundbreaking Center for Independent Living, which has become a nationwide model.
 Hale’s work has ever since affected everything from ramps to curb cuts, to even the way buildings are built today.

 The documentary ‘Hale,’ available on Amazon Prime, was made as a part of his thesis project by Braid Bailey, also a student of Berkeley college.
 Growing up, he watched his father struggle with a disability caused by a horrible road accident.
 And so, when he came across Zurich, he knew he had to document the man’s story and legacy to the world.
 The sad thing about disability is that it affects everyone, regardless of their nationality, age, or gender.
-And for organisations looking to build a culture of inclusivity, it is important to pay special attention to team members who might be differently abled.
+And for organization’s looking to build a culture of inclusivity, it is important to pay special attention to team members who might be differently abled.
 Their skill sets are often unmatched, and when allowed to foster those skills, they can create literal magic for the team.

 5. Wonder